zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 * Do not hesitate to [email](mailto:eezhiyao@ust.hk){: .btn--code} me (eezhiyao@ust.hk) if you are interested!
     * Please do excuse me for not being able to reply every email...
 Also please do not be discouraged if you do not receive a reply.
     * No need to waste time writing a long email, just drop me your CV with grade.
+    * We are always hiring, as long as you are sufficiently excellent :)

 Why Joining Us?
 ======